m-ld/m-ld-security-spec/threats/legal-docs.md

 ### confidentiality

-Legal documents are typically confidential; visible only to named users, associated with named organisations (if applicable).
+Legal documents are typically confidential; visible only to named users, associated with named organisations (if applicable); and they are subject to a high level of concern over accidental disclosure.
 Due to the prevalence of personal information, they are almost always subject to GDPR.
 In particular, data must be destroyed on client request at any time.

 For barristers in particular, different lawyers in the same chambers could be acting for defence or prosecution (or on other cases); so access control must operate on an individual document basis.

-Some legal document sharing scenarios can have very specific confidentiality requirements, such as:
+Some legal document sharing scenarios can have very specific confidentiality requirements.
+These relate to the need to share very targetted content with the court or the opposing party.

 - To 'black out' or 'white out' highly-specific portions of a document (not using e.g. text colour formatting or overlying rectangles, because they are reversible).
 - To remove metadata such as version history and authors.